So many dampers to choose from, but what do they do? Read more about the five types of dampers, now available on the MCDLG Newsstand.

 Control dampers are installed at various points in the duct work to regulate the flow of air through the system.
 These dampers can also be adjusted for use in air mixing zones for heating and cooling air.
 Control dampers will fully open or fully close their blades many times a day to perform their given task.

 You can choose to install a variety of different actuators to control the movement of the blades.
 For more on these accessories, read our Newsstand article on actuators.

 #2 Balancing Dampers

-Balancing dampers are installed to regulate air pressure in rooms connected to the duct work.
+Balancing dampers regulate air pressure in rooms connected to the duct work.
 Air pressure imbalances can cause minor annoyances for occupants, like slamming doors or random gusts of air, but they can cause larger problems for the entire system.
 An imbalanced room can be more difficult to heat or cool, putting excess strain on the air handling units.